-Introduction to Dual Credit College Algebra 11th or 12th Grade of prerequisite knowledge needed for College Algebra as well as an overview of topics covered in College Algebra.
+The goal of this class is to prepare students to take College Algebra Dual Credit (online).
+In-depth study of prerequisite knowledge needed for College Algebra as well as an overview of topics covered in College Algebra.
 Prior to enrolling in College Algebra - Dual Credit (online) MATH 1314, students will be required to pass an entrance exam.